 Our Board of Directors encompasses a strong representation of racial, ethnic and professional backgrounds.
 Our members include business representatives, community leaders, scientists, and resource managers.

 AASF is expanding its presence in environmental education and stream restoration.
-We are also developing the NW Stream Center.
+We are also developing the Northwest Stream Center.
 The Board of Directors is actively recruiting new members to help with expansion efforts.
-Please contact our Executive Director for more information by calling 425-316-8592 and fill out an application form.
+Please contact our Executive Director for more information by calling 425-316-8592 and fill out an application form below.

 Tom MurdochExecutive Director